COLSSolc/backend-master-lokdonSKI/README.md

 Let n = 10 and k =2
 nPk =  10!/8! = 90

-Each 2 distinct numbers (seed) found on the matrix will further generate another 680 digit long numbers.
-The 680 digit long numbers are now used the the encryption keys.
-Normally 5 sets are needed at least for the proposed refenrence specification.
+Each of the 2 distinct numbers (seeds) found on the matrix as positions (Pn) will further generate another 680 digit long numbers.
+The 680 digit long numbers are now used as the encryption keys.
+Normally 5 sets of 680digit long from Pn=5 are needed; at least for the proposed refenrence specification.
 We will discuss this further in the paper.

 # The Problem:
 If anyone can obtain the factors of the lager number N with d (public key) any message will be decrypted.
 You should also note that Quantum computing has the potentials to solve the math and/or crack these numbers in a short period of time according to Shor' Algorithm [1].
 This is usually known as polynomial time.
 In that case the RSA math will no longer be a hard problem of a non-deterministic polynomial (NP).
 Qubit as the stable standard signal states of a quantum algorithm or computher will also render any form of classical cryptography useless.